Flamborough Head Lighthouse: Current lighthouse

-In 2022 the lighthouse was once again modernised: the revolving Fresnel optic was removed; it and the emergency light have been replaced by a pair of static LED lanterns.
+In 2022 the lighthouse was once again modernised: the revolving Fresnel optic was removed; it and the emergency light were replaced by a pair of static LED lanterns.
 As part of the modernisation programme the visible range of the light was reduced from 24 nmi to 18 nmi.

+The lighthouse is open to the public at certain times of the year; the decommissioned optic has been placed on display in the visitor centre on site.

 Fog signal station

 In 1859 a fog signal station was built (at some distance from the lighthouse, close to the cliff edge).
 Initially an 18-pound gun was used as the fog signal, sounded once every fifteen minutes.
 A cottage was built within the compound as accommodation for the gunners.
 In 1878, explosive rockets replaced the cannon, discharged every 10 minutes in foggy weather (every five minutes from 1896) and reaching an altitude of 600 ft.

-In 1908 an engine house was built next to the cottage and a fog siren replaced the rockets; it sounded one long and one short blast, every 90 seconds, through a pair of (Rayleigh trumpets mounted on the engine room roof.
+In 1908 an engine house was built next to the cottage and a fog siren replaced the rockets; it sounded one long and one short blast, every 90 seconds, through a pair of Rayleigh trumpets mounted on the engine room roof.
 Compressed air for the siren was provided by a pair of 22 hp Hornsby oil engines linked to a single-cylinder Hornsby compressor.

 In 1924 the siren was replaced by a pair of diaphones, mounted in a metal turret on top of a porch added to the front of the engine house.
 This was itself superseded by an electric fog signal in 1975.
 In 2022 the signal was altered from two blasts to one long blast, every 90 seconds.

 The fog signal compound remains in Trinity House ownership; along with the modern fog signal apparatus, it has since 1998 accommodated a Differential Global Positioning System (DGPS) signal station.